Anyone who has owned a leasehold house for at least two years has a right to buy the freehold of the property.

 There are a number of other key points to consider, including alterations and additions to the property, and whether there has been a previous lease.
-This is an area where advice from a specialist is required.
+That’s why this is an area where advice from a specialist is required.

 If you have not already had valuation advice, we can recommend suitable surveyors familiar with the 1967 Act who can assist with this.

-If you would like to know more about the first steps, and full process of buying the freehold of your leasehold house please email us firstname.lastname@example.org
+If you would like to know more about buying the first steps, and the process of buying the freehold of your leasehold house please email us: firstname.lastname@example.org

-Or simply fill in the form below and we’ll send you a copy of our free briefing note (PDF).
+Or simply complete the form on the right and we’ll also send you a copy of our free Leasehold Houses Guide (PDF).

 Fill in your details below for a quote or more specific information.